Cat Veterinarian in Germantown, MD

 - Drinking and urinating excessively

 - Ketoacidosis in severe cases (includes weakness, fatigue, vomiting, diarrhea, muscle weakness)

 Chronic Kidney Failure

 We see this illness most commonly in senior cats, and it happens as a result of the aging process.
-The kidneys begin to deteriorate and lose their ability to effectively remove waste from the blood stream.
-There is no cure for kidney failure; however, one of our veterinarians can make suggestions to improve and extend your cat’s life.
+The kidneys begin to deteriorate and lose their ability to effectively remove waste from the bloodstream.
+There’s no cure for kidney failure; however, our veterinarians can make suggestions to improve and extend your cat’s life.

 - Lack of appetite

 If you’re asking yourself, “what’s wrong with my cat?” the first thing you need to do is make an appointment with Germantown Vet.
 Only a trained and experienced veterinarian can accurately diagnose and treat your furry friend, so it’s incredibly important to come in at the first sign of illness.

 Bethesda | Clarksburg | Frederick | Gaithersburg | Germantown | Potomac | Rockville | Silver Spring